-PROPOSED SPECIALTY MOLECULAR BIOLOGY EXAM CORRELATING WITH SCOPE OF PRACTICE IN A FULL SERVICE MOLECULAR DIAGNOSTIC LABORATORY assays)
+PROPOSED SPECIALTY MOLECULAR BIOLOGY EXAM CORRELATING WITH SCOPE OF PRACTICE IN A FULL SERVICE MOLECULAR DIAGNOSTIC LABORATORY

-Signal amplified hybridization assays (e.g., Gen-Probe assay, hybrid capture in situ hybridizations)

-Non-amplified hybridization assays (e.g., Southerns, dot blot hybridizations,

-Target amplification assays (e.g., PCR,

-RT-PCR, in situ PCR)

-Fluorescence In Situ Hybridization (FISH) Chromogenic in situ hybridization (CISH)

-Microscopy (signal analysis) Array-CGH and analysis

-Oligo-arrays and analysis

-Genotyping assays (e.g., capillary electrophoresis, pyrosequencing)

-Next generation sequencing

-well, as required previously by all NCA's eligibility routes.
+Clinical experience in 7 of the 11 procedures listed below DNA/RNA extraction Signal amplified hybridization assays (e.g., Gen-Probe assay, hybrid capture assays) Non-amplified hybridization assays (e.g., Southerns, dot blot hybridizations, in situ hybridizations) Target amplification assays (e.g., PCR, RT-PCR, in situ PCR) Fluorescence In Situ Hybridization (FISH) Chromogenic in situ hybridization (CISH) Microscopy (signal analysis) Array-CGH and analysis Oligo-arrays and analysis Genotyping assays (e.g., capillary electrophoresis, pyrosequencing) Next generation sequencing well, as required previously by all NCA's eligibility routes.
 Now, those certified in other clinical laboratory disciplines (medical technology, cytotechnology) or even subspecialties (microbiology and blood banking, etc) can sit for the molecular exam with only minimal training in molecular biology within their existing clinical internship.
-This is quite different from the training of those who enter a molecular diagnostic training program or those who get one year of on-the-job training in a molecular laboratory prior to becoming eligible to sit for the molecular exam.
+This is quite different from the training of those who enter a molecular diagnostic training program or those who get one year of on-thejob training in a molecular laboratory prior to becoming eligible to sit for the molecular exam.
 While the BOC eligibility routes for the certification in molecular biology are the same as they were for BOR, you can see the dilemma that molecular laboratories will continue to face in the future: Does certification in molecular biology by BOC indicate that a prospective employee is truly competent to effectively function in an exclusively molecular diagnostic laboratory?